 36 2 1:00

 🌼 Declare uses permission

-Do you want to in will get access to nstall this application?
-It o:
+Do you want to install this application?
+It will get access to:

 DEVICE ACCESS

 훔 full network caccess

 Cancel Install

 \hookrightarrow

 An application can handle user assets and assets that the developer wants to protect.
 We must be aware that dangerous permission can protect only user assets because the user is just who the granting of permission is entrusted to.
 On the other hand, assets that the developer wants to protect cannot be protected by the method above.